anthobarbarich/paradisecity/content/news/discover-a-part-of-our-5th-anniversary-line-up.md

 ## This year’s discoveries

 Does **Daphni** really need an introduction?
-Member and singer of the emblematic group Caribou, he is also an outstanding producer and selector.
+Member and singer of the emblematic group Caribou, he's also an outstanding producer and selector.
 His album [Fabriclive 93](https://www.youtube.com/playlist?list=PLOkKqTdiv7GYvBXn9i1-Ex7VLI5SMCGNI), released in 2017, is a real nugget, with a personal crush on "[The Truth](https://www.youtube.com/watch?v=KziYeWuR06c)".
 We are eager to welcome him behind the decks to close the _ABSTRKT_ stage on Sunday evening.

 We also welcome **Nosedrip** this year, a young Belgian who is rapidly gaining notoriety thanks to the quality of his sets.
 He mixes and moves from one style to another: from new age, new wave, French psych to minimal synth and post-punk.
 We can only advise everyone to come and discover his selector talents on Friday on the _Under My Garage_ stage.
 The American **Eris Drew** will follow just after to remind us that "Music has been here since the beginning", be sure to check out her "[Art of DJing](https://www.residentadvisor.net/features/3352)" by _Resident Advisor._